What is Podiatry?

 - Foot ulcerations/breakdowns

-- Simple insoles and redistribution padding
+- Quality custom orthotics as well as simple insoles and redistribution padding

 What is the difference between Podiatry and Chiropody?